 Jason will not attack until you’re facing his direction.
 Once you do, he will periodically rush toward you and attack.
 If you press down and either left or right at the same time, you can dodge his strikes.
 The ideal time to hit him would be when he is far back enough, as he does not possess any kind of ranged attack.
 As fans would expect, the mass murderer is quite reliant.
 With the starting weapon, it takes five hits just to reduce his health by a single unit.
 He will retreat when you hit him enough times, but if his health bar only has seven units remaining or there are only one or two counselors left alive, be prepared for a fight to the death.
 Jason engages you in hand-to-hand combat at first, but if you encounter him again, he will fight wielding a machete or an axe.

 Don’t think you’re safe from Jason outside of the cabins, as you have a chance of running into him walking down a path outside.
 You’ll know you’re about to fight him when the screen stops scrolling, and the enemies begin to leave.
 Outside, he does have a ranged attack, as he will chuck axes at you.
 Keep in mind that Jason follows a set path and which side of the screen he exits through has no effect on this.
-To put it another way, he could leave via the right side of the screen, but if he is travelling left, you’ll encounter him if you go that way even though visually, it doesn’t match up.
+To put it another way, he could leave via the right side of the screen, but if he is traveling left, you’ll encounter him if you go that way even though visually, it doesn’t match up.

 By engaging Jason in battle enough times, you can wear down his health.
 The game takes place over the course of three days.
 A day concludes once Jason’s life bar has been depleted.
 All surviving counselors will have their health restored and be placed in a random small cabin once more.
 Be careful, as Jason attacks far more tenaciously on the second and third days.
 If you defeat Jason on the final day, you win the game.

 If it’s one thing I can admire about this game, it’s that it’s surprisingly tense for such an old title.
-Jason follows a fixed path with from a randomly determined starting position, but if you’re playing the game blind, it can be legitimately shocking whenever he seemingly shows up out of nowhere.
+Jason follows a fixed path starting from a randomly determined position, but if you’re playing the game blind, it can be legitimately shocking whenever he seemingly shows up out of nowhere.
 You can even run into him exploring ostensibly empty cabins when the alarm isn’t alerting you to an attack, which has the potential to catch an uninitiated person off-guard.
 As a stark contrast to many games of its era, you’re not controlling an action hero, but rather a group of ordinary camp counselors.
 As such, using typical action-game techniques will only succeed in getting your character killed.
 They’re armed with rocks at first because it was all they could find on such short notice, and it’s clear the situation is hardly ideal.

 It is because of these touches that Friday the 13th could be considered a one of the first survival horror games.
 Anyone familiar with the medium’s history will know that Infogrames’ classic 1992 PC title Alone in the Dark is typically considered ground zero for the genre.
 As Friday the 13th predates it by three years, this might cause those unfamiliar with it to question why it doesn’t get more credit for helping shape the genre.
 The answer to this inquiry is fairly straightforward.
 For all of its interesting ideas, Friday the 13th isn’t exactly what most people would call a good game – far from it, in fact.